 Fran is currently accepting private students for violin lessons.

-Aside from music, Dan is an avid biologist.
-He is completing a Bachelor of Science with a major in Cell Biology, and has worked in cutting edge research labs in developmental biology (feel free to ask him about this!).
-His hobbies include computer programming, hiking, and chess.
+*Aside from music, Dan is an avid biologist.
+He is completing a Bachelor of Science with a major in honours cell biology, and has presented his research at various symposiums at the Foothills Medical Centre.
+His hobbies include programming, hiking, and theatre.*

 Brass and Woodwind Teachers